mrwunderbar666/typst-apa7ish/README.md

 - `#midrule`: used to separate the header row, or to separate a totals row at the bottom
 - `#bottomrule`: used after the last row (technically the same as toprule, but may be useful later to define custom behaviour)

-Addtionally, there is a `#tablenote` function to be used to place a table note below the table.
+Additionally, there is a `#tablenote` function to be used to place a table note below the table.

 A minimal usage example (taken from the typst documentation):